-Canvas and its hosting infrastructure are designed for maximum compatibility and minimal requirements.
-Students are required to have reliable access to a laptop or desktop computer with Windows or Mac operating system and internet connectivity, but may use a mobile device such as a phone or tablet as a secondary means of access to coursework in Canvas.
-Accessibility to Canvas is extremely limited when using a Chromebook or Kindle, so students are advised not to use these devices.
+The D2L Brightspace learning management system (LMS) and its hosting infrastructure are designed for maximum compatibility and minimal requirements.
+Students are required to have reliable access to a laptop or desktop computer with Windows or Mac operating system and internet connectivity, but may use a mobile device such as a phone or tablet as a secondary means of access to coursework in Brightspace using the Brightspace Pulse app.
+Accessibility to Brightspace is extremely limited when using a Chromebook or Kindle, so students are advised not to use these devices.

-Students enrolled in the Nursing- Associate, Practical Nursing- Diploma, or Veterinary Technology-Associate programs are required to have reliable access to a PC or Mac computer with the specifications listed below.
+Students enrolled in the Nursing, Practical Nursing, or Veterinary Technology programs are required to have reliable access to a PC or Mac computer with the specifications listed below.
 Tablets, smartphones, or other mobile devices are not acceptable alternatives.
-Students, who do not have access to a PC or Mac, may purchase a laptop or equivalent from Ross.
-Details on the cost to purchase the laptop are included in the Tuition and Fees section of the catalog.
+Students who do not have access to a PC or Mac, may purchase a laptop or equivalent from Ross.
+Details on the costs to purchase the laptop are included in the Tuition and Fees section of the catalog.